MICommunity/mi-model/README.md

   });

   // MIModel(data) returns a Backbone model structure representing the JAMI JSON.

-  // Optionally you can chain the .load() function with returns a Promise to fetch sequence lengths from uniprot.
+  // Optionally you can chain the .load() function which returns
+  // a Promise to fetch sequence lengths from uniprot.

 });
 ```